 A recent study has shed light on this issue.
 David Hidalgo is a plastic surgeon in New York City whom I respect a great deal.
-He did a study on 75 patients.
+He did a study of 75 patients.
 During a breast augmentation, he placed a round implant on one side and an anatomic implant on the other.
-He then set the patient upright, and took photos.
-(Afterwards he put round implants in on both sides.)
+He then set the patient upright and took photos.
+(Afterwards, he put round implants in on both sides.)

-He then showed their photos to a panel of lay people to see if they could tell a difference.
-He showed them to a panel of experts: other plastic surgeons.
+He then showed their photos to a panel of laypeople to see if they could tell the difference.
+He showed them to a group of experts: other plastic surgeons.

 Surprise.
 Even plastic surgeons can’t tell the difference.

-Neither group could tell a difference or could say that one breast looked better than the other.
-The chances of successfully telling if one breast had a round or anatomic implant was about 50-50; no better than tossing a coin.
+Neither group could tell the difference or could say that one breast looked better than the other.
+The chances of successfully telling if one breast had a round or anatomic implant were about 50-50; no better than tossing a coin.

 Dr. Hidalgo’s study isn’t one of a kind.
-There have been several other studies which have reached the same conclusion.
+There have been several other studies that have reached the same conclusion.

-In 2014, I had the interesting experience of being in a meeting of plastic surgeons where we were shown 20 sets of before and after pictures of women, half with round implants and half with anatomic, and all the results were pretty good.
-We were given a button to press to vote which was which.
-Of the over 300 surgeons present, our ability to guess which was which was 50-50, again the toss of the coin.
+In 2014, I had the interesting experience of being in a meeting of plastic surgeons where we were shown 20 sets of before and after pictures of women, half with round implants and a half with anatomic, and all the results were pretty good.
+We were given a button to press for voting which was which.
+Of the over 300 surgeons present, our ability to guess which was 50-50, again the toss of the coin.